 Complex Trauma and PTSD Symptoms and Conditions

 Unreleased traumatic stress disrupts the nervous system and emotional balance.
-It puts the nervous system on high alert; this is accompanied by a whole list of inhibited tendencies which manifest as anxiety, panic, hyperactivity and vigilance, inability to relax, emotional flooding, sleeplessness, rage and hostility.
+It puts the nervous system on high alert; this is accompanied by a whole list of inhibited tendencies which manifest as anxiety, panic, hyperactivity and vigilance, inability to relax, emotional flooding, sleeplessness, rage, and hostility.

 Once the energy is negatively discharged through the symptoms mentioned above, the nervous system often spirals into a depressed state accompanied by lethargy, deadness, disconnection, exhaustion, complex syndromes, and depression.

 The sooner we seek help after a traumatizing event, the better off we will be.
-If we live with the affects of trauma for too long, we tend to develop coping habits and survival strategies to help regulate the high energy arousal of the nervous system.
+If we live with the effects of trauma for too long, we tend to develop coping habits and survival strategies to help regulate the high energy arousal of the nervous system.
 These coping, proxy habits can, often as not, develop from soft options into focal points and serious problems in their own right.
 When I say coping habits, think of addictions like excessive medication, drugs, food, drink, sex/porn, gambling and/or shopping.

-The emotional charge of trauma linked to a coping habit reinforces an unhealthy, cyclic, revolving door of intense build up and release of energy in the nervous system.
+The emotional charge of trauma linked to a coping habit reinforces an unhealthy, cyclic, revolving door of intense build-up and release of energy in the nervous system.

 flash-backs and nightmares